I Scouting Group: Service history

-The I Scouting Group was one of the most active units in the High Seas Fleet during World War I. The ships were used a number of times in attempts to lure out a portion of the British Grand Fleet, where it could be defeated by the whole German battle fleet.
+The I Scouting Group was one of the most active units in the High Seas Fleet during World War I. The ships were known to be used repeatedly in attempts to lure out sections of the British Grand Fleet, where they could be defeated by the entire German battle fleet.
 Several of these operations called for the ships of the I Scouting Group to bombard the English coast; these included the raid on Yarmouth, the raid on Scarborough, Hartlepool and Whitby, and the bombardment of Yarmouth and Lowestoft.
 The unit also participated in raids against British naval forces, including the operations that resulted in the Battle of Dogger Bank and the Battle of Jutland.